Brazilian nobility: Registration of nobility

 All records of the nobility were made in the books of the Office of Nobility and Knighthood until 1848, when they disappeared under unexplained circumstances.
 At the time, they were the responsibility of Possidonio da Fonseca Costa, the then-King of Arms, which greatly hindered the registration of noble titles granted during the First Reign of the Empire.
 Luis Aleixo Boulanger, his successor, sought to recover part of this documentation, producing a single book with part of the first generation of the Brazilian nobility.

 Throughout the entirety of the Empire's existence, 1,211 titles of nobility were created: 3 dukes, 47 marquises, 51 counts, 235 viscounts and 875 barons.
 The total number of recipients, however, was lower—around 980—as many received more than one title.
 These numbers are not entirely accurate, as there are doubts about the validity and even the existence of some titles.
 Much of this doubt stems from the loss of some of the records of the Office of Nobility and Knighthood during the Brazilian First Republic.

 Untitled nobility

 Brazilian nobility comprised also a large body of untitled nobles, some ennobled for life by holding civic or military offices, and others by tradition.
 In the first class stood all people distinguished by imperial honorific orders; all officers-majors (oficiais-mores) working for the Court; high military officers; high magistrates such as State councillors, judges, senators and ministers, as well as big merchants, lawyers and doctors of liberal arts.
-The second group of hereditary untitled nobility was comprised by the landed gentry.
+The second group of hereditary untitled nobility comprised the landed gentry.